jamilmendez/cloneGoogleSearchWeb/README.md

-# cloneGoogleSearchWeb,
+# cloneGoogleSearchWeb
-is a basic project, with the purpose of strengthening my skills in html and css.
+Is a basic project, with the purpose of strengthening my skills in html and css.